adobe/ferrum/README.md

 ```

 This example above illustrates how – using traits – we can not only deal with
-name collisions by just renaming traits on the fly, we where also able to write
+name collisions by just renaming traits on the fly, we were also able to write
 a generic adapter that automatically implements `AsyncSize` for all types supporting `Size`.

 To sum up, using Traits provides a number of advantages: Traits let you avoid
 some boilerplate code, they allow you to specify and implement generic interfaces
 without the danger of name collisions; they let you provide implementations for third
-party types, built in types and even null, undefined and plain objects without
+party types, built-in types and even `null`, `undefined` and plain `Object` without
 modifying these types.
 They even let you write generic adapters, implementing traits for entire groups
 of traits at once.